 Prognosis after treatment for cat breast cancer

 Certainly, the prospects of how long the cat will live after cancer depend on many factors.
-The extent and recuperation from surgery, the size of a tumour and your cat’s health situation will all have a bearing.
+The extent and recuperation from surgery, the size of a tumour, the type of tumour your cat has and your cat’s health situation will all have a bearing.
 However, as a result of medical findings in recent years, following diagnosis and treatment for cat cancer, these assumptions can be made:

-A Tumour smaller than 2cm – survival rate up to 3 years
+- A non-aggressive tumour smaller than 2cm – survival rate up to three years

-Tumours 2-3cm in size – survival up to 2 years
+- Tumours 2-3cm in size – survival up to two years

-Larger than 3 cm – the cat may live up to 6 months
+- Larger than 3 cm or aggressive form of tumour – the cat may live up to six months

-Similarly, if early diagnosis and treatment for small tumours occur, the cat might live for up to 3 years.
 Any cat’s survival chances are greatly increased if the owner takes him to the vet as soon as any breast lumps are noticed.
-Statistics from The Ohio State University - Veterinary Medical Centre

 Can cats survive breast cancer?